abbadonaz/currency-exchange-dashboard/README.md

 **Usage:**

 Clone the repository.

+**Install dependencies with **

-Install dependencies with pip install -r requirements.txt.
+pip install -r requirements.txt.

-Run the app locally using streamlit run app.py.
+**Run the app locally using ** streamlit run app.py

 Explore exchange rates, descriptive stats, and visualizations in an intuitive interface.

 Technologies Used:

 Python
 Pandas for data manipulation and analytics.
 Streamlit for the interactive dashboard.
 Matplotlib/Plotly (optional) for advanced visualizations.

 Future Enhancements:

-Integration with live exchange rate APIs.
 Advanced statistical analysis and predictive modeling.
 Enhanced interactivity with filters and user inputs.
 Feel free to contribute, report issues, or suggest new features! 🚀